 But don’t abandon budgeting just yet.
 With some deeper strategizing and these actionable tips, you can create a budget to beat the rising costs of inflation.
-Take a look at the ideas below to start formulating your new plan.
+Get into the spirit of World Financial Planning Month and start formulate new plans with this guide.

 1. Refinance Your Mortgage